-The trustees have considered the market values of investment properties and are unable to find suitable evidence to substantiate increasing the valuation and accordingly these are carried forward at the trustees' best estimate of their value at 31 March 2014 of $\pounds$ 1,908k, which compares favourably with the historical cost of $\pounds$ 1,746k.
+During the year informal valuations of the properties were undertaken by professional advisors.
+Based on these, the trustees' best estimate of their value at 31 March 2015 is £1,976k, which compares favourably with the historical cost of £1,685k.